Islandora-Collaboration-Group/ISLE/docs/install/install-one-environment.md

 * Check the newly created and running new site by opening a browser and navigating to your site domain e.g. `https://digital-collections.example.edu`, you should now see an un-themed Drupal site.

 ---

+(Good points for somewhere else:)

+- ISLE removes the need to manually edit the more complex config files that are part of the Islandora stack.

+---

+## Additional Resources
+* [Migrate to ISLE Environment](../migrate/install-migration.md) will help you migrate your existing production Islandora 7.x environment to an ISLE environment.
+* [Demo ISLE Installation: Resources](../install/install-demo-resources.md) contains Docker container passwords and URLs for administrator tools.
+* [Demo ISLE Installation: Troubleshooting](../install/install-demo-troubleshooting.md) contains help for port conflicts, non-running Docker containers, etc.

+---

+## End of New ISLE Installation.